jerwallace/aws-ml-iot-lab/Part_1_Setup_DeepLens.md

-# Register and Configure your DeepLens device
+# Pre-req: Register and Configure your DeepLens device

 ## Register AWS DeepLens